 Gaining the best results

 For the best grass growth and performance during second rotation grazing, old grass growth and dead material need to be stripped out of swards.
-The aim is for 100% of the farm to be grazed before magic day and the start of the second rotation.
+The aim is for 100% of the farm to be grazed before the magic day and the start of the second rotation.
 To achieve this, you must make sure the first rotation is long enough in the planner.

 Post-grazing grass residuals should also be used to gauge how much supplementary feeding is provided.
-The target residual is 3.5cm during the first rotation.
+The target residual is 3.5 cm during the first rotation.
 If the post-grazing residuals are higher than this, supplementary feeding needs to be reduced to stimulate appetite and demand for grass.